HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: Introduction

-\begin{itemize} \item A cognitive strategy for multi-robot planning and execution with metacognition, communication, and explainability.
-This includes the robots' natural language understanding and generation, their reasoning about plans, goals, and attitudes, and their ability to explain the reasons for their own and others' actions. \item The distributed HARMONIC architecture, which enables a flexible integration of cognitive and robotic control and execution capabilities. \item Results of simulation experiments on a search task carried out by heterogeneous robots, which showcases the human-robot team's ability to handle complex, real-world scenarios. \end{itemize}
+\begin{itemize} \item We introduce HARMONIC, a cognitive-robotic architecture, which enables a flexible integration of OntoAgent \cite{english2020ontoagent}, a cognitive architecture with robot planning and control using Behavior Trees \cite{colledanchise2018behavior}. \item A cognitive strategy for multi-robot planning and execution with metacognition, communication, and explainability.
+This includes the robots' natural language understanding and generation, their reasoning about plans, goals, and attitudes, and their ability to explain the reasons for their own and others' actions. \item Results of simulation experiments on a search task carried out by a robotic team, which showcases the human-robot team's interactions and ability to handle complex, scenarios. \end{itemize}

-Section \ref{sec:background} briefly describes the state of the art.
-Sections \ref{sec:harmonicSec}-\ref{sec:BTs} present the HARMONIC framework and the implementation of its strategic and tactical levels.
-Section \ref{sec:plans} describes the organization of planning tasks, and Section \ref{sec:evaluation} presents our initial evaluation of HARMONIC on a team search task.
+Section \ref{sec:background} briefly describes the state of the art and background.
+Section \ref{sec:harmonicSec} introduces the HARMONIC framework and the implementation of its strategic and tactical levels.
+Section \ref{sec:plans} describes the task, the team configuration, and the development of distributed plans, and Section \ref{sec:evaluation} presents the evaluation.